amartsop/SkeletalAnimationMultiThread/README.md

 1. Git clone the repository.

 2. Install the appropriate dependencies.
 This can be done manually or with the help of the inculded installation bash script [.installlation.sh](./.installation.sh).
-If the user wants to install dependencies manually, the full list of them is included in the provided .installlation.sh file.
+If the user wants to install dependencies manually, the full list of them is included in the provided [.installlation.sh](./.installation.sh) file.
 To execute the installation file:
     1. Login as root and navigate to the directory where the installation file is located.
     2. Run
     ```
     $ source ./.installation.sh
     ```
     > **Warning**: This will install quite a few libraries and packages in your computer.
 Please make sure that you are aware of the packages that are installed and with the location in which they are installed.
-Both settings can be changed by editing the ”.installations.sh” file.
+Both settings can be changed by editing the [.installlation.sh](./.installation.sh) file.